-No matter when it was built, they often still left those "1904" or "1906" patent dates on the tags, and the confusing license sticker dates didn't change much.
-Little did they suspect that it would create so much confusion a century later (if you don't believe me, look at the Ebay auctions showing 1906 as the build date on about half the Victrolas listed).
+No matter when it was built, they often still left those "1904" or "1906" patent dates on the tags, and the license sticker dates didn't change much.
+Little did they suspect that it would create so much confusion a century later (if you don't believe this, look at the Ebay auctions showing 1906 as the build date on about half the Victrolas listed).

 At the end of this introductory section, you can follow the simple instructions to date most Victor and Victrola phonographs in a matter of minutes.

 Now, let's look at value...